-The second the se The same stream of life that runs through my veins night and day runs through the world and dances in rhythmic measures.
+The same stream of life that runs through my veins night and day runs through the world and dances in rhythmic measures.
 It is the same life that shoots in joy through the dust of the earth in numberless blades of grass and breaks into tumultuous waves of leaves and flowers.
 If rom Gitanjali - Rabindranath Tagore